ShubhamDhirani/Multi-Agent-AI-Assistant-using-LangChain-and-FastAPI/README.md

 ![WIP](https://img.shields.io/badge/status-WIP-orange)

-A simple, modular QnA chatbot powered by LangChain and Mistral LLM via Ollama.
-This project demonstrates how to build a conversational AI assistant with persistent session support, a FastAPI backend, and an advanced MCP server with tools.
+A modular QnA chatbot powered by LangChain and Mistral LLM via Ollama.
+Features persistent session support, a FastAPI backend, and an advanced MCP server with a LangChain agent that orchestrates Wikipedia and calculator tools.

 ## Features
 - **Session Management:** Create, resume, delete, rename, and clear chat sessions.
 Each session's history is stored in a separate JSON file.
 - **Streaming Responses:** Real-time streaming of AI responses for a natural chat experience.
 - **Memory Buffer:** Uses LangChain's `ConversationBufferMemory` to maintain context within each session.
 Also records timestamps for each user and AI message in session history.
 - **FastAPI Backend:** RESTful `/chat` endpoint for integration with web frontends or other clients.
-- **MCP Server:** Advanced FastAPI server (`mcp_server.py`) with Wikipedia and Python calculator tools for enhanced Q&A.
+- **MCP Server with Agent:** Advanced FastAPI server (`mcp_server.py`) that uses a LangChain agent to orchestrate Wikipedia and Python calculator tools for enhanced Q&A. Supports session-based memory and persistent chat history.
 - **Customizable System Prompt:** The assistant is concise, knowledgeable, and avoids repeating user input.

 ## Requirements